charithAmila/simple-react-web/README.md

 ### `git clone git@github.com:charithAmila/simple-react-web.git`

-In the project directory, you can run:
+Install the dependencies:

 ### `npm install`

 or

 ### `yarn`

+In the project directory, you can run:

 ### `yarn start`